David F. Houston: Politics and ready for Wilson's administration

 Houston served as President Woodrow Wilson's Secretary of Agriculture from 1913 to 1920.
-During his time as Agriculture Secretary many important agricultural laws were passed by the U.S. Congress, including the Smith-Lever Act, the Farm Loan Act, the Warehouse Act, and the Federal Aid Road Act.
+During his time as Agriculture Secretary many important agricultural laws were passed by the U.S. Congress, including the Smith–Lever Act of 1914, the Federal Farm Loan Act, the Tobacco Inspection Act, and the Federal Aid Road Act of 1916.
 However following the Food and Fuel Control Act responsibility for food was handed over to Herbert Hoover at the United States Food Administration.
 Hoover only accepted the position on the basis he would be free from interference from Houston.

-He became the Secretary of the Treasury from 1920–1921 shortly following the First World War.
-His brief tenure was marked by stormy controversies over federal monetary policies.
+He became the United States Secretary of the Treasury from 1920 to 1921 shortly following the World War I. His brief tenure was marked by stormy controversies over federal monetary policies.
 As ex officio Chairman of the Federal Reserve Board, he issued severe warnings and, increased rediscount rates in order to prevent the inflation that the European allies were experiencing.
 Houston predicted a fall in U.S. prices, particularly of farm products, after the optimism of the Armistice wore off.
 He pushed for easier credit for farmers and urged them to produce less.

 But when prices fell more dramatically than expected in 1920, farm spokesmen unfairly accused Houston of deliberately wrecking agrarian prosperity.
 Abroad, England and France were pushing to cancel their war debts.
 Houston, the U.S. Congress and the President, against cancellation, converted the short-term debts to long-term loans.
 Houston resigned at the end of President Wilson's term, after only a year in office.

 During his time in government Houston advocated other progressive measures such as the provision of a proper system of personal credit unions, aiding land settlement, the encouragement of farm ownership, and improvements in rural health and sanitation.
 In regards to the latter, Houston stated that “To what extent the further projection of effort is a matter for state or local action remains to be determined, but it seems clear that there should be no cessation of activity until there has been completed, in every community of the Union, an effective sanitary survey and, through the provision of adequate machinery, steps taken to control and eliminate the sources of disease and to provide the necessary modern medical and dental facilities easily accessible to the mass of the people.”
 Houston also argued that "The farmer, as well as the industrial worker, is entitled to a living wage and to a reasonable profit on his investment."
 He also argued that "We are all in sympathy with rational proposals for the improvement of the masses of the less fortunate people of the Nation and of the world, but this improvement must come by orderly processes.
 And we must recognize that, after all, the real progress of humanity is slow."